usamaasif24/digital-design-fabrication/README.md

 ## Overview

-In this exercise a pneumatic system was built consisting of two air pumps, an air valve, and an inflatable pillow.
-The system was controlled by an Arduino Uno through three IRF520 MOSFET driver modules — one per actuator.
-The exercise had two parts: assembling and verifying the pneumatic and electrical circuit, and designing a sensor-driven interaction to control inflation and deflation.
+In this exercise, a pneumatic system was developed consisting of two air pumps, a directional air valve, and an inflatable pillow.
+The system was operated using an Arduino Uno together with three IRF520 MOSFET driver modules, with each actuator controlled separately.

+The task was split into two parts: first building and testing the electrical and pneumatic setup, and then adding a sensor-based interaction to control inflation and deflation automatically.

 ---

 ## Part A — Pneumatic & Electrical Circuit

-The electrical circuit was assembled using three IRF520 MOSFET modules to control two pumps and one air valve.
-Each module's control side was connected to an Arduino digital pin, and the load side was connected to the lab power supply.
-A test sketch was written to turn each actuator on and off in sequence to verify correct switching — the built-in status LED on each module confirmed when the MOSFET was conducting.
+The electrical part of the system was built using three IRF520 MOSFET modules, each used to switch one actuator (two pumps and one valve).
+Every module was connected to a separate Arduino digital output pin for control, while the load side was powered from an external lab power supply to handle the higher current demand.
+A simple test program was used to activate each actuator one by one and check if everything was working correctly.
+The built-in LEDs on the MOSFET modules were helpful for confirming when each channel was switched on.

-The pneumatic circuit was then assembled by connecting the pumps and valve to the inflatable pillow using silicone tubing.
-The air valve (FA0520E) has three ports — the middle flanged port is the common connection, the metal-end port is connected when unpowered, and the plastic-end port is connected when powered.
-This switching behaviour was used to route air between the inflation and deflation pumps.
+After confirming the electronics, the pneumatic setup was assembled using silicone tubing to connect both pumps and the valve to the inflatable pillow.
+The FA0520E valve has three ports: a central common port, one port that stays open when the valve is not powered, and another that opens when power is applied.
+This switching mechanism allowed control of airflow direction between inflation and deflation.

 https://github.com/user-attachments/assets/0a7ab42b-bb2b-4fa0-86e0-5ba6e94dbbc4

 <p align="center"><em>Video 7: Pneumatic circuit test — pillow inflating and deflating</em></p>

-**Observations:** The inflation pump worked correctly and the pillow inflated as expected.
-Each actuator responded correctly to the Arduino control signal and the MOSFET status LEDs confirmed proper switching.
+**Observations:** The inflation system worked properly and the pillow filled with air without issues.
+All MOSFET modules reacted correctly to the Arduino signals, and the indicator LEDs made it easy to see when each actuator was active.

-**What went wrong:** Inflation was working but there was an issue with deflation — the pillow was not deflating properly.
-After diagnosing the problem we found the valve port assignment was incorrect.
-Rewiring the tubing to the correct ports on the valve resolved the issue and the full inflate/deflate cycle worked correctly after that.
+**What went wrong:** At first, inflation worked but deflation did not.
+After checking the system, the issue was found in the valve tubing connections, which were not assigned correctly.
+Once the tubing was reconnected to the correct ports, the full inflate and deflate cycle worked as expected.

 ---

 ## Part B — Sensor Interaction

-An ultrasonic distance sensor was used to create a gesture-based interaction.
-The sensor detects hand movement — moving a hand downward towards the sensor mimics the action of a bicycle pump, triggering inflation.
-Releasing the hand triggers deflation.
-This creates a playful and intuitive physical interaction with the pneumatic system.
+For the interactive part, an ultrasonic distance sensor was used to create a simple gesture-based control system.
+The idea was to imitate a manual pumping action: bringing the hand closer to the sensor triggers inflation, while moving it away triggers deflation.

-The sensor was wired to the Arduino and the `NewPing` library was used to read distance values.
-A threshold distance was defined in code — when the measured distance dropped below the threshold (hand moving close), the inflation pump was activated.
-When the distance increased again, the deflation pump was triggered.
+The sensor was connected to the Arduino, and the NewPing library was used to measure distance values.
+A threshold value was set in the code so that when the hand came closer than a certain distance, the inflation pump would start.
+When the hand moved away again, the system switched to deflation.

 https://github.com/user-attachments/assets/0e2c1508-46c0-4f7f-ac64-66a07c5c95a7